deltoss/MitchRankChecker/docs/README.md

 * The rank checking does not count ads search results.
 They appear on every page, and thus isn't feasible to be included as part of the rank checking process.
     * It's possible to implement a RankChecker that does a rank check with ads search results only.
-* A real-time processing framework (e.g. `Signal R`) can be used to alert a user when their background job is finished, instead of having to refresh the page or data grid.
+* A real-time processing framework (e.g. `SignalR`) can be used to alert a user when their background job is finished, instead of having to refresh the page or data grid.
 * Due to time constraints:
     * A logging library isn't included.
     * The fundamental concept of `HATEOAS` wasn't implemented for the API.